 An example of bread crumbs:

-On many blogs, you can see the implementation of a tag cloud and categories.
+On many sites, you can see the implementation of a tag cloud and categories.
 These are implemented by tagging the blog posts with a category and descriptors.
 The cloud shows the number of uses for a particular term by making it larger, and you can easily view all the posts for a tag by clicking on it.
 If multiple people were feeding tags into the system, you would have a folksonomy - a tool that takes everyone's labels and merges them together.
-Folksonomies are powerful tools for gathering data on content by using a group approach, gathering all kinds of terminology, and leveraging the labor.
+Folksonomies are powerful tools for gathering data on content by using a group approach, gathering all kinds of user terminology, and leveraging the labor.
 At some point folksonomies become chaotic, and a more controlled vocabulary will be needed.
 Folksonomies are a good method for feeding a controlled vocabulary, with new terms and variations that one person alone might not have thought of.

 An example of a tag cloud: